-As of December 31, 2008, we had 118 full-time employees, including 14 with doctorate degrees.
-Of these full-time employees, 97 were engaged in, or directly support, research and development and manufacturing activities, and 21 were in general and administrative positions as of December 31, 2008.
+As of December 31, 2010, we had 114 full-time employees, including 15 with doctorate degrees.
+Of these full-time employees, 93 were engaged in, or directly support, research and development and manufacturing activities, and 21 were in general and administrative positions.
 A significant number of our management and other employees have prior experience with pharmaceutical and/or biotechnology companies.
 None of our employees is covered by collective bargaining agreements, and our management considers relations with our employees to be good.